Head and Foot Protection

 Many governmental agencies and standards organizations have issued interpretations of this standard and the one that is followed by UWM’s Department of University Safety and Assurances is the interpretation offered by the American Chemical Society in their publication, Safety in Academic Chemistry Laboratories (ISBN 0-8412-3864-2).

 The ACS states that “…the use of proper eye protection is required of everyone who enters a chemical work area.
 There is always a need for protection from splashes of toxic and/or corrosive chemicals and flying particles.
 Safety goggles that protect the top, bottom, front and sides of the eyes are mandatory.
 Neither spectacles with side shields nor safety glasses with side shields provide adequate protection from chemical splashes, because they do not fit firmly against the skin.”

 The OSHA Laboratory Safety Standard, a performance-based standard, requires that a “hazard assessment” be performed if there is to be any deviation from the “default” rules.

 There are, therefore, two options available to laboratory directors:

-When a lab safety Chemical Hygiene Plan is developed, the workers in each lab have an opportunity to develop customized safety procedures that make the most sense for their operations.
+When a Laboratory Specific Chemical Hygiene Plan is developed, the workers in each lab have an opportunity to develop customized safety procedures that make the most sense for their operations.

 If they want to undertake certain procedures that require goggles, certain procedures that require safety glasses, or certain procedures or even areas of the lab where eyewear is optional, they can do this through the Chemical Hygiene Plan development process.
 Be aware, however, that the Chemical Hygiene Plan development process is not trivial.